 GENERAL REGULATIONS

-90.50 DEFINITIONS.
+90.50 DEFINITIONS

 For the purpose of this subchapter, the following definitions shall apply unless the context clearly indicates or requires a different meaning.

-ACRE.
-43,560 square feet.
+ACRE 43,560 square feet.

-ANIMAL ENFORCEMENT PERSON.
-Includes any member of Weston city staff with authority as assigned by the City Council.
+ANIMAL ENFORCEMENT PERSON Includes any member of Weston city staff with authority as assigned by the City Council.

-CITY CLERK.
-The City Recorder or designated person.
+CITY CLERK The City Recorder or designated person.

-CITY.
-The Planning Commission and/or City Council are hereby referred to as the city.
+CITY The Planning Commission and/or City Council are hereby referred to as the city.

-CODE ENFORCEMENT PERSON.
-Includes any member of Weston city staff with authority as assigned by the City Council.
+CODE ENFORCEMENT PERSON Includes any member of Weston city staff with authority as assigned by the City Council.

-DANGEROUS ANIMALS.
-Any animal with a propensity, tendency or disposition to attack, without provocation and cause injury to or otherwise endanger the safety of humans or other animals; or any animal which attacks a human being or other animal one or more times without provocation.
+DANGEROUS ANIMALS Any animal with a propensity, tendency or disposition to attack, without provocation and cause injury to or otherwise endanger the safety of humans or other animals; or any animal which attacks a human being or other animal one or more times without provocation.

-EXOTIC ANIMAL.
-Includes the following:
+EXOTIC ANIMAL Includes the following:

 (1) Any member of the family Felidae not indigenous to the state, except the species Felis Catus (domestic cat);